A Local’s Guide to Paris’ Arrondissements

 WHERE TO SLEEP: Find last-minute hotel deals in Paris 17

-This is the most paradoxical of the 20 arrondissements of Paris.
-It is home to the old village of Montmartre, one of the quintessential (and most visited) areas in Paris, but there are also popular zones long forgotten by everybody.
+Paris 18 is the most paradoxical of the 20 arrondissements of Paris.
+It is home to the old village of Montmartre, one of the quintessential (and most visited) areas in Paris, but there are also working-class zones long forgotten by everybody.

-In this Guide to Paris Arrondissements, we consider that there are no Paris Districts to avoid, but we prefer not to recommend neighborhoods like La Chapelle or La Goutte d’Or, both located in Paris 18.
+There are no Paris Districts to avoid, but I prefer not to recommend neighborhoods like La Chapelle or La Goutte d’Or, both located in Paris 18.
 If you want to stay in the 18th District of Paris for its bohemian, oh-so-Parisian atmosphere, be sure your hotel or apartment is located north of Blanche, Pigalle, or Anvers metro stations, and you won’t be wrong.

 MAIN SIGHTS: Montmartre, Sacré Coeur, Montmartre Cemetery, Moulin Rouge, Saint Jean-de-Montmartre Church.